SSReal/ano-note/README.md

 # features: planned
 * click to make a particular note bigger.
 * option to delete a note.
-[.] backend support to save notes in a database.
+[x] backend support to save notes in a database.